Joelabate2025/morphological-erosion-control-arm/README (1).md

-# Morphological Erosion on Control Arm
+# Morphological Erosion on Control Arm as a practical example

 This project demonstrates the application of morphological erosion on a binary mask derived from a 3D CAD model of a control arm, commonly used in lightweight structures in automotive and aerospace industries.